columnar-tech/dbc/docs/reference/dbc.toml.md

 # dbc.toml

 The format of the `dbc.toml` file created by dbc is [TOML](https://toml.io) and it contains a single TOML Table called "drivers".
-Each driver must have a name and may optionally have a version.
+Each driver must have a name and may optionally have a version constraint.
+See [Version Constraints](../guides/installing.md#version-constraints)

 For example,